d4niee/Nodi/README.md

 ### install nodejs

-If you run the Bot on your Raspberry Pi with Raspi Blitz you can install Nodejs with following command
+If you run the Bot on your Raspberry Pi with Raspi Blitz you can install Nodejs with following command.
+This will install the current LTS version of Nodejs
 ```bash
 sudo apt update
 sudo apt install nodejs
 ```
-This will install the current LTS version of Nodejs

 ### add your bot to the environment file